 Tax risks are subject to control both within the context of the general risk control system and via specific procedures.
 At its meeting held on 24 March 2015, ACS' Board of Directors approved the Corporate Tax Policy for the ACS Group, which sets out the tax strategy of the Company and the key criteria underlying the management of tax risks, establishing specific guidelines to define the best tax practices applicable.
-Specific internal control procedures also exist for tax matters, both at the group level and at the level of business areas, in the latter case implementing the directives established by ACS.
+In addition, at its meeting of 12 May 2016 it approved an Internal Tax Control Policy that contains specific tax management and internal control procedures to be followed by the companies making up the group, as well as guidelines for review of the correct following of such procedures and the definition of plans for a response in the event of any breach of such rules.
+The procedures that have been established include a series of standard rules to be observed by all areas of the business, with special emphasis on the identification of parties responsible, as well as a detail of aspects that must be developed by each area, given the uniqueness of the business activity of each one, Such developments have been approved in 2016 by the Board of Directors of the three area parent companies in Spain.

 Hochtief, the German listed company which has been fully consolidated by the ACS Group since 2011, has defined its risk control policy to be consistent with its business activity and in line with the ACS Group's policies.
-The detail of these policies and systems is included in the 2015 Annual Report on pages 133 to 141 inclusive, available on the website www.hochtief.com.
+The detail of these policies and systems is included in the 2016 Annual Report on pages 127 to 137 inclusive, available on the website www.hochtief.com